 It was noted above that other philosophies, such as dvaitins, argue against all of these definitions.
 As an aside, an interesting one relating to this definition is as follows.
 As it stands, the idea is that it is knowledge that, in a moment of realization, reveals an object previously thought to be real as false.
 One of the key Dvaitins (Vyasatirtha) asked whether a jar that has been destroyed by a stick in the past is false.
 Here, the jar is ‘terminated’ by the stick and not by knowledge!
 Therefore, the jar must have been real before its destruction!
 This resulted in further arguments and refining of definitions – but I am not going to attempt to go into this here.
 (It involves more ‘counterpositives’.)

 The fourth definition is again from Citsukha and is a slight modification of the second. mithyAtva is the character of being the counterpositive of absolute negation located in its own substratum.
-The example that is used a cloth, consisting of woven threads.
+The example that is used is that of a cloth, consisting of woven threads.
 The cloth only exists in conjunction with the threads – it is never seen anywhere else.
 And we cannot attribute separate reality to it where it is seen either, since we know it is only an arrangement of the threads.
 So we say that it is the counterpositive of absolute negation located in the threads, and we say that the cloth is mithyA.

 The final definition is that mithyAtva is something distinct and different from ‘real’.
 This proved to be a bit too indefinite and the advaita siddhi amplifies this to explain that the word ‘real’ means “established by pramANa, unrelated to any of the defects that have their final causality in avidyA and uncontradicted at all times (past, present and future)”.